DisRachik/mood-hub/README.md

 # Social Network App

 A social network platform where users can share photos, comment on posts, and interact with other users.
-The app is built using React Native for the frontend and Express for the backend.
+The app is built using React Native for the frontend and Firebase for the backend.
 Firebase is used for user authentication and data storage.

 ## Technologies Used